seansovine/wgpu_grapher/README.md

 </p>

-It has two main parts: A simple rendering engine to render a vector of meshes with solid colored vertices; and code to generate the meshes for rendering a function graph.
+It has two main parts: A simple rendering engine to render a vector of meshes with solid colored or textured primitives; and code to generate the meshes for rendering a function graph.

 The designs of the camera controller and main event